MVUSD COVID-19 Data in Schools

-Please note: While confirmed positive cases remain on the dashboard for 14 days, students and staff return before this time, in accordance with national and state K-12 guidance that have established 5-10 day isolation periods depending on a person’s unique circumstance.
+Please note: While confirmed positive cases remain on the dashboard for 14 days, students and staff return before this time, in accordance with national and state K-12 guidance that have established 5-10 day return period depending on a person’s unique circumstance.

-The dashboard is also not an indicator of COVID-19 spreading on school campuses.
-It is simply an indication of students and staff who have reported their positive case to the school and may have been on campus while contagious.
+The dashboard is not an indicator of COVID-19 community transmission on school campuses.
+It is simply an indication of students and staff who have reported their positive cases to the school and may have been on campus while contagious.

 Communication in the Event of Positive Cases

-As of January 2022, the California Department of Public Health updated contact-tracing guidelines for TK-12 schools.
-Citing “the shorter incubation period and increased transmissibility of variants,” the California Department of Public Health stated that an alternative approach to contact tracing is warranted.
-Rather than tracking down close contacts, schools are directed to send a notification letter to those who spent more than a cumulative total of 15 minutes within a 24-hour time period in a shared indoor airspace with someone who had COVID-19 and would have been contagious.
-This group-approach to notifications represents a departure from previous contact tracing guidelines that targeted specific individuals and interactions.
-For more information, please visit the CDPH Safe Schools for All, K-12 Guidance.
+As of June 2022, the California Department of Public Health updated contact-tracing guidelines for TK-12 schools.
+Citing “the shorter incubation period and increased transmissibility of variants,” the California Department of Public Health stated that an alternative approach to contact tracing is warranted and schools may use local indicators and information from public health to evaluate approaches.
+For more information, please visit the CDPH Safe Schools for All, website.

 What can Families do to Limit the Spread of COVID-19 in Schools?

 It is going to take a team approach to keep our students, staff, and families safe.
-In addition to the health and safety measures taken on our campuses, we implore families to be proactive and reinforce the importance of handwashing and universal masking/face coverings while indoors at all MVUSD facilities, including schools.
+In addition to the health and safety measures taken on our campuses, we implore families to be proactive and reinforce the importance of handwashing and universal masking/face coverings during elevated seasons of COVID-19.

-If your child has any symptoms associated with COVID-19, keep them home and get tested.
-There are several testing options for students.
-Again, please keep ill students at home!
+If your child is showing any symptoms associated with COVID-19, please keep them home and get tested.
+At-home test kits are available at all school offices.
+We strongly encourage you to please keep ill students at home!